 Because people do not talk in detail, that is why.
-People talk in vague generalities, to be expeditious, in order to get to the next subject.
-When you see an old friend at a cocktail party, there might be 5-10 minutes to catch up on about a half dozen subjects, all of which likely need 10-20 minutes each to really do justice to them and talk in sufficient detail so that people really understand what is going on in your life.
+People talk in vague generalities to be expeditious, in order to get to the next subject.
+When you see an old friend at a cocktail party, there might be 5-10 minutes to catch up on about a half dozen subjects.
+These topics likely need 10-20 minutes each to really do justice to them and talk in sufficient detail so that people really understand what is going on in your life.

-Boast: “I got 2.50% on my refi, my lender told me that was the lowest rate he ever got anyone.”
+“I got 2.50% on my refi.
+My lender told me that was the lowest rate he ever got anyone.”

-Reality: The cocktail party attendee forgot to say that the loan was a 15 Year Fixed Rate, for which he paid 2.5 points, which on a $400,000 loan was $10,000.
-The person overhearing the above boast is getting 4% with 0 points and 0 closing costs on a 30 Year Fixed Rate, on a Conforming “High Balance” loan, and thinks he is getting ripped off at 4%, not understanding there is a difference in terms, and the different loan sizes mean different rates.
-And loan officers always say they have never locked in anyone at a lower rate, we are in sales…remember?
+The cocktail party attendee forgot to say that the loan was a 15 Year Fixed Rate.
+And that he paid 2.5 discount points, which on a $400,000 loan was $10,000.
+The person overhearing the above boast is getting 4% with 0 points and 0 closing costs on a 30 Year Fixed Rate on a Conforming “High Balance” loan.
+He now thinks he is getting ripped off at 4%.
+He does not understand there is a difference in terms, and that different loan sizes mean different rates.
+And loan officers always say they have never locked in anyone at a lower rate!
+We are in sales…remember?

-Boast: “My bank did not ask for any paperwork, and did not even do an appraisal, it was great!”
+“My bank did not ask for any paperwork.
+They did not even do an appraisal, it was great!”

-Reality: The bank did ask for all the same paperwork that any lender would, the boaster just has selective memory induced by too many cocktails.
-And the appraisal likely did get waived, because he only owed $200,000 on an $800,000 home, and the automated underwriting system that we all use decided to waive the appraisal requirement, and any other lender would have secured the same waiver.
+The bank did ask for all the same paperwork that any lender would.
+The boaster just has selective memory induced by too many cocktails.
+And the appraisal likely did get waived, because he only owed $200,000 on an $800,000 home.
+The automated underwriting system that all lenders use decided to waive the appraisal requirement, and any other lender would have secured the same waiver.

-Boast: “I just got a 30 Year Fixed Rate at 3.50% with 0 points, and the lender offered to pay $1,000 of my closing costs.
+“I just got a 30 Year Fixed Rate at 3.50% with 0 points.
+And the lender offered to pay $1,000 of my closing costs.
 I am so handsome!”

-Reality: The boaster may indeed have gotten this, and just happened to have locked in on the one day the market was at rock bottom.
+The boaster may indeed have gotten this and just happened to have locked in on the one day the market was at rock bottom.
 Rates move daily, don’t forget.
 And the boaster had a super high credit score, which allows for the best rates.
-The person overhearing all this got 3.875% with 0 points, and no lender credit towards their closing costs, and also has a high credit score.
-But the reality is that the boaster had an 763 credit score and was buying a single family home, and the one overhearing the boaster had a 734 credit score and was buying a condo.
-Condos are charged a higher rate unless you have 25% down, and you need a 740 credit score to get the best terms on a Conventional loan.
-And the boaster locked in on a lucky Monday that rates happened to drop, whereas the person hearing the news locked in on a Thursday when they blipped back upwards.
+The person overhearing all this got 3.875% with 0 points, and no lender credit towards their closing costs.
+They also has a high credit score.
+But the reality is that the boaster had an 763 credit score and was buying a single family home.
+The person overhearing the boaster had a 734 credit score and was buying a condo.
+Condos are charged a higher rate unless you have 25% down.
+And you need a 740 credit score to get the best terms on a Conventional loan.
+And the boaster locked in on a lucky Monday that rates happened to drop.
+Whereas the person hearing the news locked in on a Thursday when rates blipped back upwards.
 So the boaster got a better deal for reasons they did not mention.
 The boaster is not handsome.